Learn how to make resin keychains with this easy to follow tutorial that includes glitter, alcohol inks, vinyl and more!

 Y’all know I love using epoxy resin when it comes to making glitter tumblers, but today I am branching out and making resin keychains!

-All you need to do is mix the epoxy and add them to the molds.
+All you need to do is mix the epoxy and add them to the molds and then let the resin cure.
 This is also the perfect way to use any extra resin you might have leftover after making tumbler cups.

 And then you can add vinyl decals or even pictures to the DIY keychain or just leave them sparkly.
 Customization also comes in when adding tassels or charms or whatever you can think of to the keychain or necklace!